 PANIC: THE BODY’S “FALSE ALARM” EMERGENCY RESPONSE SYSTEM

+Behavioral Health and Trauma Recovery Services, P.C., wants you to learn why your body is experiencing a “false alarm” and how to stop it from happening.
 Having a panic attack can be debilitating in the moment and it may compromise your ability to adequately complete daily tasks, like focusing at work, driving your car, doing activities with your children, or maybe even getting on an airplane.
 A panic attack may come on without warning, and suddenly you experience a feeling of dread and think, “I have to get out of here” or “Am I having a heart attack?”

-As a psychologist, I often provide education and skills training in response to the following questions:
+At our practice, we provide education and skills training in response to the following questions:

 • How do I know if I am having a panic attack versus a heart attack?

 • Why is my body reacting this way?

 • What can I do to decrease my anxiety and stop these panic attacks?

 • Common physical symptoms associated with a PANIC ATTACK may include: heart racing, shortness of breath, chest pressure, elevated blood pressure, feeling of lump in throat/choking, numbness or tingling in extremities, nausea, dizziness, and feeling hot or cold and clammy.
 Panic symptoms often have accompanying worry thoughts, such as fear of dying or the worst outcome happening, or fear of “going crazy.”

 • Common physical symptoms associated with a HEART ATTACK may include escalating chest pain, pressure/aching in chest, shortness of breath, feeling hot, nausea, and pain/discomfort that radiates from chest to one or both arms, back, neck, and/or jaw.
 When in doubt, get medically cleared from your physician!